 Welcome to the official home page of the historic town of Warwick, Massachusetts!
 I hope this page will help visitors locate information about our town and its history and attractions, as well as serve our townspeople as a source of helpful information and an electronic Town Hall.
-And see our wonderful town Newsletter (November 2015 issue) - recent, older newsletters are here; or join the WarwickList, for even more information about our town.
+And see our wonderful town Newsletter (May 2021 issue) - recent, older newsletters are here; or join the WarwickList, or the Warwick L-ternative Facebook page for even more information about our town.

 Ed Lemon, Webmaster

 Early voting is available in person at Town Hall on the 3rd & 10th from 1pm-4pm.

 Early voting by mail will also be available - Town Clerk needs a written request for a ballot, either by email (email@example.com) or a physical note dropped off or mailed to Town Hall.
 Early Ballots will be mailed to voters who have requested them in this way, ballots can be returned by mail or dropped off directly in the black box out front.

 Seats available (with incumbents appearing on the ballot besides them):

 Selectboard three years (open)

 Constable (Bruce Kilhart)

 Transfer Station Commissioner (Mike Mankowsky)

 Tree Warden (Sharon Matthews)